Setting up an Azure Blob Storage Output

 Slow upload times:

-If you experience persistent slow upload times to Azure Blob Storage under high I/O load, consider raising a support case with Azure to investigate potential throttling on your storage account.
+If you experience persistent slow upload times to Azure Blob Storage under high I/O load, raise a support case with Azure to investigate potential throttling on your storage account.

 Further Reading